timorobin/spice_rack/_sources/bases.rst.txt

 Dispatchable Bases
 ------------------
-Base classes that help you create a group of polymorphic pydantic classes with hooks to create pydantic types that build a dispatched union json schema and parse correctly
+Base classes that help you create a group of polymorphic pydantic classes with hooks to create pydantic types that build a dispatched union json schema and parse correctly.

 .. autopydantic_model:: spice_rack._bases._dispatchable.DispatchedModelMixin
    :special-members: __init_subclass__